The OGLE Collection of Variable Stars. Over 15 000 Delta Scuti Stars in the Large Magellanic Cloud

 We construct the period--luminosity (PL) diagram, in which fundamental-mode and first-overtone $\delta$~Sct stars form two nearly parallel ridges.
 The latter ridge is an extension of the PL relation obeyed by first-overtone classical Cepheids.
 The slopes of the PL relations for $\delta$~Sct variables are steeper than those for classical Cepheids, indicating that the continuous PL relation for first-overtone $\delta$~Sct variables and Cepheids is non-linear, exhibiting a break at a period of approximately 0.5~d.

-We also report the enhancement of the OGLE collection of Cepheids and RR Lyrae stars with newly identified and reclassified objects, including pulsators contained in the recently published Gaia DR3 catalog of variable stars.
-As a by-product, we estimate the contamination rate in the Gaia DR3 catalogs of Cepheids and RR Lyrae variables.}{Stars: variables: delta Scuti -- Stars: oscillations -- Magellanic Clouds -- Catalogs}
+We also report the enhancement of the OGLE collection of Cepheids and RR~Lyr stars with newly identified and reclassified objects, including pulsators contained in the recently published Gaia DR3 catalog of variable stars.
+As a by-product, we estimate the contamination rate in the Gaia DR3 catalogs of Cepheids and RR~Lyr variables.}{Stars: variables: delta Scuti -- Stars: oscillations -- Magellanic Clouds -- Catalogs}